-Reining Strength’s Derby Party Broke Records
+Reining Strength’s Derby Party broke records

-The Derby Day Party event provides the funds needed to ensure proper care for our equine staff, appropriate equipment for our horses and riders, and the ability to provide equine assisted activities.
+The Derby Day Party event provides the funds needed to ensure proper care for the equine staff, appropriate equipment for the horses and riders, and the ability to provide equine assisted activities.
 This enables Reining Strength the means to serve individuals with physical, cognitive, social, and emotional needs through therapeutic horsemanship providing safe, effective services that meet and exceed PATH International Standards (Professional Association of Therapeutic Horsemanship, Intl.).
-Services are available for ages two through adult.
+Services are available for ages 2 and up.

-Reining Strength Therapeutic Horsemanship is a 501(c)3 organization created in 2014 with a mission of partnering with horses to help people realize their individual potential through customized equine-assisted activities and therapies.
-Reining Strength Therapeutic Horsemanship is a Premier Accredited Center through the Professional Association of Therapeutic Horsemanship, International (PATH Intl.)

 (0) comments